top of page

 GLA guidance recognises co-living as a valuable component of London's housing strategy

-The Hardess Yard Co-Living Scheme transforms a collection of industrial units into a vibrant mixed-use development.
+The Hardess Yard Co-Living Scheme in Lambeth, London transforms a collection of industrial units into a vibrant mixed-use development.
 Located in Loughborough Junction, the project aligns with Lambeth’s Creative Enterprise Zone strategy and London Plan housing and industrial policies.
-This scheme introduces innovative co-living arrangements, coupled with light industrial spaces, contributing to housing diversity and economic activity.
+This scheme introduces innovative co-living arrangements alongside modern light industrial spaces, contributing to housing diversity and economic activity.

 1. Land Use Principles: The proposal aligns with policies supporting mixed-use developments in creative enterprise zones, providing a balance of residential and industrial spaces.
 It reuses underutilised land to deliver 320 co-living units and 1,421 sqm of high-quality industrial floorspace.
 The site is referenced in Lambeth’s Draft Site Allocation Development Plan Document (SADPD) as suitable for residential use; however, due to the stage of the plan-making process and the nature of representations received during consultation, only limited weight was afforded to this emerging policy.